 Our Children’s Residential Center provides a safe, structured environment to meet the physical, emotional, mental and spiritual needs of abused and neglected children from all across Ohio.
 Through a compassionate clinical team, we offer a wide range of therapeutic services to youth ages 6 to 18.
 Treatment plans are tailored to meet the unique needs of each resident.
 Read through our clinical roles and services below.

-When therapeutic progress is made in equine therapy and individual therapy, residents are referred to art/trauma therapy.
-Our art/trauma therapist helps residents understand how trauma affects the brain and works with them to create a timeline of trauma events in their lives in preparation for intense processing which we call Thrive.
+When therapeutic progress is made in equine therapy and individual therapy, residents are referred to intensive trauma therapy.
+Our trauma therapist helps residents understand how trauma affects the brain and works with them to create a timeline of trauma events in their lives in preparation for intense processing through Eye Movement Desensitization and Reprocessing (EMDR).

 FAMILY INTEGRATION THERAPIST